-Prior to 1968 homeowners who lived in flood prone areas were on their own.
-Congress acted in that year and created The National Flood Insurance Program (NFIP) to provide government issued insurance against losses due to flooding.
+Prior to 1968, homeowners who lived in flood prone areas were on their own.
+Congress acted in that year to create the NFIP to provide government-issued insurance against losses due to flooding.
 The program was offered to communities in known flood zones to fill in the gap that was not covered by private insurance.

-In 2012 Congress passed the Flood Insurance Reform Act of 2012.
-The law is intended to make the NFIP “more sustainable and financially sound over the long term”.
-The law eliminates some rates that were considered artificially low; some policyholders will see a 25% annual increase in premiums – policyholders hit include:
+In 2012, Congress passed the Flood Insurance Reform Act of 2012.
+The law is intended to make the NFIP “more sustainable and financially sound over the long term.”
+The law eliminates some rates that were considered artificially low; some policyholders saw a 25% annual increase in premiums.
+Policyholders hit included:

-- Owners of homes that are neither primary nor secondary residences that are in a Special Flood Hazard Area (SFHA)
+- Owners of homes that were neither primary or secondary residences that are in a Special Flood Hazard Area (SFHA)

-- Property owners that have experienced severe or repeated flooding
+- Property owners that had experienced severe or repeated flooding

 - Owners of business properties in a Special Flood Hazard Area

-The annual premium increases for these policyholders will continue until their rates reflect their true risk.
-Owners of primary residences located in SFHA zones will continue to pay subsidized rates until:
+The annual premium increases for these policyholders continued until their rates reflected their true risk.
+Owners of primary residences located in SFHA zones continue to pay subsidized rates until: